Automotive safety integrity level: Hazard analysis and risk assessment

-illustrating the role of Exposure and Controllability in establishing relative probability, which is combined with Severity to form an expression of risk.
+illustrating the role of exposure and controllability in establishing relative probability, which is combined with severity to form an expression of risk.

 Levels

 The ASIL range from ASIL D, representing the highest degree of automotive hazard and highest degree of rigor applied in the assurance the resultant safety requirements, to QM, representing application with no automotive hazards and, therefore, no safety requirements to manage under the ISO 26262 safety processes.
 The intervening levels are simply a range of intermediate degrees of hazard and degrees of assurance required.

 ASIL D

-ASIL D, an abbreviation of Automotive Safety Integrity Level D, refers to the highest classification of initial hazard (injury risk) defined within ISO 26262 and to that standard's most stringent level of safety measures to apply for avoiding an unreasonable residual risk.
+ASIL D, an abbreviation of automotive safety integrity level D, refers to the highest classification of initial hazard (injury risk) defined within ISO 26262 and to that standard's most stringent level of safety measures to apply for avoiding an unreasonable residual risk.
 In particular, ASIL D represents likely potential for severely life-threatening or fatal injury in the event of a malfunction and requires the highest level of assurance that the dependent safety goals are sufficient and have been achieved.
 An example of dangerous hazard that warrants the ASIL D level is loss of braking on all wheels.

-ASIL D is noteworthy, not only because of the elevated risk it represents and the exceptional rigor required in development, but because automotive electrical, electronic, and software suppliers make claims that their products have been certified or otherwise accredited to ASIL D, ease development to ASIL D, or are otherwise suitable to or supportive of development of items to ASIL D. Any product able to comply with ASIL D requirements would also comply with any lower level.
+ASIL D is noteworthy, not only because of the elevated risk it represents and the exceptional rigor required in development, but also because automotive electrical, electronic, and software suppliers make claims that their products have been certified or otherwise accredited to ASIL D, ease development to ASIL D, or are otherwise suitable to or supportive of development of items to ASIL D. Any product able to comply with ASIL D requirements would also comply with any lower level.

 ISO 26262 "highly recommends" the use of semi-formal modeling languages for ASIL D designs (Stateflow and SysML provide examples of such languages).
 Executable validation using either prototyping or simulation is mandatory.